David-Durst/embeddedHaskellAetherling/theory/Clock_Calculus.md

-# Clock Calculus For Aetherling
+# Clock Signatures
-The document explains the clock-level timing information for Aetherling's space-time IR.
+This document explains the **clock signature**, the per-clock-cycle timing, of each operator in Aetherling's space-time IR.
 It adds:
-1. a justification for why Aetherling needs the clock calculus in addition to the standard space-time IR types
+1. a justification for why the space-time IR types must be supplemented with clock signatures
-1. a justification for why Aetherling's space-time IR types shouldn't be the same as the clock calculus
+1. a justification for why the space-time IR types shouldn't be the same as the clock signatures
-1. an explanation of the clock notation
+1. an explanation of the clock calculus notation used to define each clock signature
 1. a definition of the clock timing information for each operator.

 Aetherling's clock calculus is based on the clock calculus type system in [N-Synchronous Kahn Networks](https://dl.acm.org/citation.cfm?id=1111054).
 I will refer to the N-Synchronous Kahn Networks as NKN.

-# Why Clock Calculus
+# Why Clock Signatures
 The Aetherling space-time IR specifies the throughput and the total number of clock cycles in an operator's output.
 This is shown in the [throughput](Basic.md#thoughput) and [time](Basic.md#time) sections in the basic document.
 However, matching throughputs is insufficient to connect consumer and producer operators in synchronous hardware.